zmeers/ggparliament/README.md

 * This also needs work

-Happy to take a look at your previous code, Rob, and add back into this branch.
+* Happy to take a look at your previous code, Rob, and add back into this branch.

+## Facets

+* I think we should bring in the old code that you wrote in the legacy branch.
+I really like the idea of shrinking the smaller house.

+## Other styles

+* Bars -- maybe useful for plotting potential coalitions.
+* Rose?
+* Pie?
+* Geo_facet?